kyleniemeyer/irrev_mech/README.md

     $ python -m irrev_mech [options]

-or installed as a package using `pip install --user irrev_mech` or via `python setup.py install --user`, and called using
+or installed as a package using `pip install --user irrev_mech` or via `python setup.py install`, and called using

     $ irrev_mech [options]